 Watch The Video to learn about my forty-year love affair with creativity: Or, forty years of Creative Problem Solving (CPS) Process evolution.

-Dr. Roger Firestien, Senior Faculty Member at the International Center for Studies in Creativity at SUNY Buffalo State speech at the Creativity Expert Exchange, October 2017.
+Dr. Roger Firestien, Senior Faculty Member at the Center for Applied Imagination at SUNY Buffalo State speech at the Creativity Expert Exchange, October 2017.
 I fell in love with creativity in 1977.

 Kicking off.
 Our first speaker has taught more people to lead the creative process than anyone else in the world.
-He is the Senior Faculty Member at the International Center for Studies in Creativity here at SUNY Buffalo State.
+He is the Senior Faculty Member at the Center for Applied Imagination here at SUNY Buffalo State.

 He is the Co-Director of the i4 Studio, Buffalo’s idea lab located at the Innovation Center on the Buffalo Niagara Medical Campus.
 He is the author and co-author of five books.